Mirwais Azizi

-Mirwais Azizi (born 1962) is a Dubai based Afghan businessman.
-He is the founder and chairman of Azizi Group of companies which he founded in 1989 with a presence in realty, banking, investment, and hospitality.
-He is the chairman of Azizi Bank the largest commercial bank in Afghanistan, which he established in 2006 with $7.5 million in equity capital and has since reached up to $80 million.
+Mirwais Azizi (born 1962) is a Dubai-based Afghan businessman.
+He is the chairman of Azizi Group of companies, which he founded in 1989 with a presence in realty, banking, investment, and hospitality.
+He is also the chairman of Azizi Bank, which he established in 2006 in Kabul, Afghanistan, with $7.5 million in equity capital and has since reached up to $80 million.

-He featured in the list of "Arabian Business 100 Inspiring leaders in the Middle East" in March 2018.
+Azizi is currently building Burj Azizi, the second-tallest tower in Dubai.
+He was featured in the list of "Arabian Business 100 Inspiring leaders in the Middle East" in March 2018.